 Scholarly Commons Citation

 Bollyky, Thomas J. and Gostin, Lawrence O., "The United States' Engagement in Global Tobacco Control: Proposals for Comprehensive Funding and Strategies" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 490.
+490.